edgeworx/docs/content/en/docs/ai/_index.md

 linkTitle: "Darcy AI"
 weight: 400
 ---
-The Darcy AI SDK offers a rich set of features that Darcy AI application developers can use to easily build complex AI processing chains.
+Darcy AI offers a rich set of features that Darcy AI application developers can use to easily build complex AI processing chains.
 This makes developing rich real-time applications possible in a shorter timeframe and with a much more standardized approach.